samshadali/MyFirstEverWebScrapper/README.md

 python3 MyFirstWebScrapper.py
 paste Your Wensite URL :

 And Enter .
-Now Pray God for to get any Error.
+Now Pray God for to Not get any Error.

 if run perfectly .
 Congratulations.. you got exact no. of img tags and anchor tags in Given URL .
 Peace Out